Skip to main content

 2. Check that the page is the correct content type.

-3. Review the page's user need to make sure all the content meets this need.
+3. Review the page's user story to make sure all the content meets this need.
 If the content addresses more than one user need, think about whether to divide it into more than one page.

 Information